anmedina-dev/Golf-Data-Analysis/README.md

 Statistics being scraped:
 1. Scoring Average
-2. One-Putt Average
-3. Off the tee

-After data is scraped, I processed and cleaned the data for analysis use.

-After data cleansing and processing, I analyze data.
+Webscrape.py scrapes data from https://www.pgatour.com/stats/stat.120.html and exports data to  golf_scoring_stats.csv

+GolfDA-Scoring.py cleans the golf_scoring_stats.csv data and exports it into clean_golf_scoring_stats.csv

+The web-app folder is the MERN Stack Web application to display the data.